lucasw9999/BLM-recorder/doc/development-history.md

 **User Engineering Analysis**:
 - **Critical Question**: "If there always some changes above the threshold then we basically run for every frame, then this logic make no sense here?"
-- **User Insight**: BLP screens constantly refresh, even with identical data
+- **User Insight**: Launch monitor screens constantly refresh, even with identical data
 - **Analysis Result**: Added OpenCV overhead with no processing reduction
 - **User Decision**: "remove it"